-Please refer to Section 10.2 of this manual for detailed inspection procedures regarding the following components: Wheels.
+- Please refer to Section 11.2 of this manual for detailed inspection procedures regarding the following components: - -Wheels.

-Remember, the pre-trip vehicle inspection must be passed before you can proceed to the basic vehicle control skills test.
+Remember, the written pre-trip vehicle inspection and the air brake test must be passed before you can proceed to the basic vehicle control skills test.